stephanj/Scheduling-using-GPT4/README.md

 I'm afraid that using a one-shot GPT4 prompt with maximum 4K tokens will not work.

-However dividing the requirements into multiple prompts will give a solution but still not respecting all constraints.
+On the other hand, dividing the requirements into several prompts can provide a solution, although it may not fully adhere to all constraints.

-However the suggested talk order based on the semantic meaning of a talksummary is an amazing feature to reuse within Optaplanner/
+Nonetheless, the proposed talk order based on the semantic analysis of talk summaries is an amazing feature that should be incorporated into OptaPlanner.

-It's clear that using a combination of both GPT and OptaPlanner is currently the way to go.
+It is evident that combining both GPT and OptaPlanner is presently the optimal approach (for now).